Understanding Compound-Complex Sentences: A Comprehensive Guide

 Question 6 of 15

-6. What is a reduced relative clause?
+6. Which of the following is NOT an example of a reduced relative clause?

 Question 6 of 15